 I’m Maggie Russell.

-I’m a story hound.
-I help entrepreneurs, academics, nonprofits, and emerging writers shape complex ideas into writing that feels clear, engaging, and deeply human.
+As an editor, I untangle dense information, find patterns in chaos, and build content that connects readers to ideas they might otherwise overlook.
+I help nonprofits and emerging writers shape complex ideas into writing that feels clear, engaging, and deeply human.
 Sometimes that means crafting original copy from the ground up.
 Sometimes it means working with the ingredients already on the table — refining structure, sharpening language, and helping a project find its voice.

 My creative work has been nominated for a Best of the Net and a Pushcart Prize, and I regularly work with literary magazines and poetry contests in selecting submissions for publication and awards.
 That editorial background informs the way I approach every project: with curiosity, close attention, and respect for the writer’s voice.